Cleaning a boat deck will remove stains, grease, dirt, sludge and grime from a boat deck surface.

 - Hiring a professional deck cleaning service: A company will come and clean the deck for you.
 They will have the deck looking clean and spotless.

 - Hire a professional cleaner: Find a professional person at your local marina to come and do the cleaning work.

 These options are best for those that want to outsource the cleaning.

-When the boat is used regularly, clean the deck at least once a month.
+When the boat is used regularly, a non-skid boat deck should be cleaned once per month.

-This will help remove dirt, stains, sludge, grime and have your vessel clean and spotless.
+This will help remove dirt, stains, sludge, grime and have your vessel regularly clean and spotless

 Can Bleach Be Used To Clean A Non-Skid Boat Deck?

 Bleach should not be used to clean a non-skid boat deck as it can cause the paint to crack and get damaged.

 Can Boat Wax Be Used On A Non-Skid Boat Deck?